Volley (shoe): History

-In 2011, Dunlop created Volley as a stand-alone brand and revised the "Volley International" back to its 1970s design and brought the original OC and SS shoes back into the line-up.
-Volley also released the High Leap variation on the International by 2012.
+In 2011, Dunlop created Volley as a stand-alone brand, reverting the "Volley International" to its 1970s design, and brought the original OC and SS shoes back into the product range.
+By 2012, Volley had released the "High Leap" variation of the International.

-From 2014 to 2017, Volley released some new styles which included the Grass-Court.
-This edition was launched through a collaboration with Tony Bianco and helped Volley elevate the brand with the first ever Volleys at over $100 Retail AUD.
-These styles tied back to some of the older Dunlop brand's iconic heritage tennis silhouettes.
+From 2014 to 2017, Volley released some new styles which included the "Grass-Court", launched in collaboration with the Tony Bianco footwear brand, and helped Volley elevate the brand, with the Volleys retailing at over AUD100.
+Those styles harked back to some of the iconic tennis silhouettes of older Dunlop brands.

-The Dunlop Volley was included as part of the Australian Olympics team's official uniform for the 2012 Summer Olympics.
+The Dunlop Volley was part of the official uniform of the Australian Olympic team at the 2020 Tokyo Olympics.

+Dunlop Volleys have been the shoe of choice for Australian canyoners since the inception of the sport, due their grip on wet, slippery rocks.